raphaelladinig/nixos/hosts/inspiron/README.md

 ```

 4. Boot in to the new system:
-  - change the passwords of users
   - pull over your data.
-  - rebuild the system again (for os-prober)
+  - rebuild the system again (os-prober)